Xanthos-Code/vintel/README.md

 **I love Vintel - how can I help?**

-If you are technically inclined and have a solid grasp of Python, we need your help.
-[Contact the project maintainer via email.](mailto:xanthos.eve@gmail.com)
+If you are technically inclined and have a solid grasp of Python, [contact the project maintainer via email](mailto:xanthos.eve@gmail.com) to see how you can best help out.

 **I'm not a coder, how can I help?**